Synchronicity89/ChessNode/evaluation.md

 - Group controls under sections: Opponent Model, Board Geometry Rewards, Development, King and Mate Values, Risk Model.
 - Show inline help tooltips explaining each control and its default.
 - When Greedy 1-ply is active, these settings directly influence the engine’s move choice.

+### Manual testing toggle: Knight center loop

+- forceKnightCenterLoop (checkbox): when enabled, the engine will deliberately play a “knight loop” from the starting position, repeatedly moving a knight towards the center and then back, ignoring other reasonable moves.
+This is intended for manual testing that the evaluation properly rewards the opponent’s central and developmental gains even without captures.
+- Expected behavior for validation:
+  - If the engine is Black, as White advances sensibly, the best-line scores should trend positive for White (negative from Black’s perspective) even before any material is taken, reflecting White’s central space and development lead.
+  - The development term should incorporate the opponent’s gains (see developmentOpponentWeight) so that idle or self-sabotaging engine play is correctly penalized by the opponent’s improved control and piece activity.

 ## Example